-Most of our ornaments were American made, high-quality glass and mercury ornaments from companies like Shiny Brite.
-Some were German made, I distinctly remember a diorama of wooden angels ascending the stairs to Heaven, the angels are playing golden instruments and the box is decorated with a sapphire blue velvet backdrop, angel hair and twinkling stars.
+Many decorations were German-made.
+I distinctly remember a diorama of wooden angels ascending the stairs to Heaven.
+The angels are playing golden instruments.
+The box is decorated with a sapphire blue velvet backdrop, angel hair, and twinkling stars.

-Holt Howard's line was very popular throughout the 50's and 60's and included: ceramic and bottlebrush trees, angels, winking Santa's, mugs, candle huggers, place cards and holders, pixies, elves, candy dishes, trays and more.
+Holt Howard's line was very popular throughout the 50's and 60's and included: ceramic and bottle-brush trees, angels, winking Santa's, mugs, candle huggers, place cards and holders, pixies, elves, candy dishes, trays and more.
 In the first years the items were made in America but in later years they manufactured Holt Howard items in Japan.
-Unusual Holt Howard collectibles include the My Fair Lady head vase decorated with holly leaves and complete with mercury glass earrings.
+Unusual Holt Howard collectibles include the My Fair Lady head vase (shown above) decorated with holly leaves and complete with mercury glass earrings.

 These holiday items that many of us grew up with are now highly collectible due to nostalgic buyers and the increase of availability in online auctions.